AgenttiX/agenttix.github.io/media/books.md

 possibly never to return.

 The book was published in the year 1949, but remains very much relevant to the society of today.
-To quote the Chief Research Officer of the Finnish information security software provider WithSecure, "[George Orwell was an optimist](https://www.youtube.com/watch?v=9CqVYUOjHLw)".
+To quote Mikko Hyppönen, the Chief Research Officer of the Finnish information security software provider WithSecure, "[George Orwell was an optimist](https://www.youtube.com/watch?v=9CqVYUOjHLw)".
 <!-- The quote is at 1:32 -->
 The book is very capable in describing the dystopia of mass surveillance,